Target Grade Level / Age Range:

 All of the goods we use eat, wear and use utilize resources.
 Farmers utilize many resources to raise pigs.

 - Have students read or listen to the My Family’s Pig Farm book.
 Allow students to view the photos and make observations.

-- Ask students to brainstorm a list of all of the things or resources that Caeden’s family used on their farm.
+- Ask students to brainstorm a list of 10-15 things or resources that Caeden’s family used on their farm.
 Capture their responses on the board or a large writing surface.
 The list may include, but isn’t limited to:

 - soil (to grow the corn and soybeans)